Harmos274/gotrans/README.md

-There's also the `parse_input_file.go` file, whose role is to handle the parsing of the input file given by the users inputs, the `show_warehouse.go` that contains everything needed to print the warehouse on the terminal and the `graphical.go` that contains the functions needed to run the graphical UI.
+There's also the `parse_input_file.go` file, whose role is to handle the parsing of the input file given by the users inputs, the `show_warehouse.go` that contains everything needed to print the warehouse on the terminal and `graphical.go` that contains the functions needed to run the graphical UI.

 In the `warehouse` package, the `warehouse.go` file contains the description of the Warehouse and the functions to modify its data.
 The `event.go` file describes all the events occurring during the warehouse